learn-co-students/basic-nested-forms-v-000/README.md

 to do something else, if we didn't want to allow bulk assigning of an artist's information through a song.

-<a href='https://learn.co/lessons/basic-nested-forms' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/basic-nested-forms' title='Basic Nested Forms'>Basic Nested Forms</a> on Learn.co and start learning to code for free.</p>